- Pay Rate: Up to £650 per day pay range, subject to IR35 status

 Please quote the Job Title & Vacancy Reference No. in your application, or we will be unable to match your CV to the role being applied for.

-- Your address (including post code) and a telephone number so that we can reach you during working hours
+- Our clients are generally seeking applicants who are reasonably local, so on that basis we would ideally like you to supply us with your address (or at least your post code) and a telephone number so that we can reach you during working hours.

 - Your recent UK working experience going back at least 5 years, or full employment history if you have been working for fewer years than this.